-- 112. Plaintiff hereby incorporates by reference and re-alleges each allegation set forth in each preceding paragraph of this Complaint, as though fully set forth herein. - 113.
-Defendant's acts complained of herein occurred in and emanated from the State of Missouri. - 114.
-Plaintiff and all members of the Missouri Subclass are "persons" and the Product is "merchandise" as those terms are defined under the MMPA. - As set out in this Complaint, Defendant's marketing of the Product constitutes deception, false pretense, misrepresentation, unfair practice, or, at a minimum, the concealment, suppression, or omission of a material fact in violation of the Missouri Merchandising Practices Act, Mo.
+"merchandise" as those terms are defined under the MMPA.

+As set out in this Petition, Defendant's marketing of the Product constitutes deception, false pretense, misrepresentation, unfair practice, or, at a minimum, the concealment, suppression, or omission of a material fact in violation of the Missouri Merchandising Practices Act, Mo.
 Rev. Stat. chap.
-407 ("MMPA"), in particular, Defendant marketed the Product by falsely claiming it contained an "protection" against white marks and by claiming that it is "invisible" and leaves "no white marks" on clothing when, in reality, it is not invisible and leaves white marks on clothing of almost every color. - 116.
-As a result of Defendant's actions, consumers, including Plaintiff, were misled or deceived that the Product they were purchasing contained "protection" from marks, that the Product was "invisible," and that it would leave "no white marks" on clothing. - 117.
+407 ("MMPA"), in particular, Defendant marketed the Product by falsely claiming it contained an "protection" against white marks and by claiming that it is "invisible" and leaves "no white marks" on clothing when, in reality, it leaves white marks on clothing of almost every color.

+- 104. As a result of Defendant's actions, consumers, including Plaintiff, were misled or deceived that the Product they were purchasing contained "protection" from marks, in comparison to the non-"Invisible" Dove "dryspray" line of antiperspirant sprays, and that the Produt was "invisible" and that it would leave "no white marks" on clothing. - 105.
 Defendant's deceptive acts caused Plaintiff and the Missouri Subclass Members an ascertainable loss within the meaning of the MMPA.
-In particular, Plaintiff and the Missouri subclass paid for a Product that did not, in fact, live up to any of the claims made on the packaging or on Defendant's website: the Product leaves marks on clothing and is not, in any sense of the word, "invisible;" the Product does not live up to the False Claims in any manner. - 118.
-Due to Defendant's illegal conduct, Plaintiffs are entitled to restitution of all funds improperly obtained by Defendants.

-- 119. In addition, Defendant's conduct as aforesaid was wanton, willful, outrageous, and in reckless indifference to the rights of Plaintiffs and others similarly situated and, therefore, warrants the imposition of punitive damages. - 120.
+In particular, Plaintiff and the Missouri subclass paid for a Product that did not, in fact, live up to any of the claims made on the packaging or on Defendant's website: the Product leaves marks on clothing and is not, in any sense of the word, "invisible;" the Product does not live up to the False Claims in any manner. - 106.
+Due to Defendant's illegal conduct, Plaintiffs are entitled to restitution of all funds improperly obtained by Defendants. - 107.
+In addition, Defendant's conduct as aforesaid was wanton, willful, outrageous, and in reckless indifference to the rights of Plaintiffs and others similarly situated and, therefore, warrants the imposition of punitive damages. - 108.
 Plaintiffs have been forced to hire attorneys to enforce their rights under the MMPA.